Reclone-org/Open-DNA-Collections/.github/ISSUE_TEMPLATE/-collection-id--issue-report.md

 Thank you for taking the time to file an issue report.
 To help with addressing this issue, please provide as much of the following information as possible.

 ### **Naming the Issue**
-To help with pinpointing which of the Open DNA Collections that the issue is about, please use these codes in the Issue Name as follows, before adding a short description of the issue:
+To help with pinpointing which of the Open DNA Collections that the issue is about, please use these codes in the "Issue Title" as follows, before adding a short description of the issue:
 - [OEC] = Open Enzyme Collection (parts in vector pOpen_v3).
 - [ORC] = Open Reporters Collection (parts in vector pOpen_v3).
 - [MDT] = Molecular Diagnostics Toolkit (ready-to-express constructs in vector pOpen_v3).